 The Davidson Institute’s services are based upon the following shared beliefs:

 Profoundly intelligent young people should not be denied what we desire for all young people.
 Their special needs should be recognized and accommodated.
 Their uniqueness should be understood and nurtured.
 Rather than be locked into an age-based curriculum, profoundly gifted young people should have the opportunity to be challenged to excel and achieve.

 Why We Do What We Do

 We do it for the children.
 We're pleased with the positive effect we've had on the lives of the profoundly gifted young people we serve.
 They need an educational program that appropriately challenges their abilities.
 They need a safe, friendly place where they aren't ostracized or discriminated against because of their intelligence.
 They need emotional support because even though they think at an advanced level, they are still young people.
 And, they need to know that people understand them, care about them and accept them for who they are.

 We do it for their parents.
 Parenting any exceptional child or adolescent who is at an extreme from the norm involves special challenges.
-This is as true for the parents of profoundly gifted children and adolescents as it is for the parents of mentally handicapped children and adolescents.
+This is as true for the parents of profoundly gifted children and adolescents as it is for the parents of children and adolescents with developmental disabilities.
 We have learned that parents of profoundly gifted young people need to have access to other parents raising similar exceptional children, contact with gifted education experts and the comfort of knowing they have someone to contact for help.

 do it for the community.

 Society is shaped by the contributions of its most intelligent and talented

 is important that our society nurture and support the individuals who have the extraordinary intelligence and talents to improve

 the quality of life for all of us.
 In the words of educator Julian Stanley,